This page has details of the three reforms involving minor cannabis offences in Western Australia (WA), which have occurred since the late 1990s.

-A CIR mandates attendance at and completion of an education intervention, called a Cannabis intervention session (CIS) for first time adult offenders, who committed a ‘minor cannabis offence’.
+A CIR scheme mandates attendance at and completion of an education intervention, called a Cannabis intervention session (CIS) for first time adult offenders, who have committed a ‘minor cannabis offence’.
 There is also some scope for police to issue a CIR to a ‘young person’, ie someone less than 18 years of age, depending on whether the police may believe they were ‘at risk’ or had prior CIRs, in which case they are to be referred to a Juvenile justice team.

 Section 8B of the MDA defines a ‘minor cannabis offence’ as involving either possession of drug paraphernalia in or on which there is a prohibited drug (ie cannabis) [MDA Section 7B(6)], or possession of not more than 10 grams of cannabis [MDA Section 6(2)].